damienmckenna/metatag/README.txt

 * The Transliteration and Imagecache Token modules (see below) are highly recommended when using image meta tags, e.g. og:image.

+* Adds an extra item to the "Flush all caches" menu for the Admin Menu module, allowing for a quick way to clear the Metatag module's custom caches.

 * Several advanced options may be controlled via the Advanced Settings page.